Getting Started

 Properties

-Matrices have properties such as "symmetric", "ill conditioned", or "positive definite".
+Matrices have properties, such as "symmetric", "ill conditioned", or "positive definite".

 The function list_properties